Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 It appears that the device encoding resolution implementation for the MediaCodec api is determined by the supported *video capture* resolution.
 Therefore, encoding a 4K video isn't going to be supported on a device that only supports HD video.
 For most new but cheap Android phones, the video capture resolution is 1080p HD (1920x1080).

-Indeed it is a hunch, but it seems to be confirmable.
-If you know for certain please [let me know](mailto:hi@noahrahm.com).
+Indeed it is a hunch, but it seems to be confirmable and logical.
+If you know for certain please let me know in the comments below.

 ### First open testing release

-Getting to the point where I figured the app was stable enough for open testing (also known as "early access") took 4 months of hard work.
-Finally, I couldn't hold off any longer.
+Getting to the point where I figured the app was stable enough for open testing (also known as "early access") took 4 months of work.

 In order to submit Velocity Lapse to Google Play for review, I went through the process of writing a description, creating a feature image, and capturing and editing screenshots for the app store page.

 I wrote the description highlighing the main features and the fact that Velocity Lapse captures images rather than capturing straight to video.
-It wasn't a great description but it did the job.
+It wasn't a great description, but it did the job.

-{{< figure src="/posts/journey-behind-velocity-lapse-2/google-play-listing-1.jpeg" alt="Velocity Lapse's first Google Play listing" caption="The first Google Play listing" >}}

 After submitting, I didn't waste time waiting around for the review to go through.
 The release was another milestone in my journey, but the app still needed a lot of work before it could really be a great app and something someone would pay for.

-### Why I won't use stock images to promote the app
+### Why I won't use stock images to promote Velocity Lapse

 One thing to note is that I've committed to only displaying images and screenshots on the listing and website that were **actually** captured using Velocity Lapse on a mobile device.